SKA-ScienceDataProcessor/FastImaging/README.md

 ## Build & Run
 ### Dependencies

-**GCC version must be less or equal to 7.3**
+**GCC-7 version must be used**
-**STP does not perform correctly when compiled with gcc-8 or higher due to FFTW issues when using gcc-8 and ffast-math option**
+**The software will not perform correctly if compiled with GCC-8 or higher due to FFTW issues when using GCC-8 and ffast-math option**

 #### In Source (third-party)
 - [Armadillo](http://arma.sourceforge.net/) [8.400.0]